-Required Element 5.3 Narrative to Support Achievement Appendix Evidence Onsite Evidence CP, DI, DT, FDE: The requirements for program preceptors must include: a.
+R equired Element 5.3 Narrative to Support Achievement Appendix Evidence Onsite Evidence CI P, DI, DT, FDE: CP , DI, DT, FDE: C CP, DI, DT, FDE: СР , DI, DT, FDE: Т a.
 The education and experience needed to provide appropriate guidance for supervised practice experiences.
 Preceptors must be licensed, as appropriate, to meet state and federal (FDE: government) regulations or credentialed, as needed, in the area in which they are supervising students and must be qualified to serve as educators and professional role models. b.
-Orientation to the mission, goals and objectives of the nutrition and dietetics program, the ACEND Standards and required knowledge and competencies. c.
-Program preceptors must be trained on strategies to recognize and monitor biases in self and others and reduce instances of microaggressions and discrimination.
-CP, DI, DT, FDE: Describe how program ensures preceptors meet state licensure laws and federal (FDE: government) requirements.
+Orientation to the mission, goals and objectives of the nutrition and dietetics program, the ACEND Standards and • Describe how program ensures preceptors meet state licensure laws and federal (FDE: government) requirements.
 Note: Preceptors are not required by ACEND to hold an RDN or NDTR credential, unless required for their position.
 Describe the orientation, including the process and timeline, for new preceptors to mission, goals, objectives and ACEND's accreditation standards and required knowledge and competencies.
-Discuss how and when training on strategies to recognize biases in self and others has been conducted for all preceptors and how that training addresses strategies to reduce instances of microaggressions and discrimination.
-(International Programs, as applicable) CP, DI, DT, FDE: Examples of orientation materials, such as handbook, orientation outline or checklist including orientation to mission, goals, objectives of the program, and the ACEND Standards and required knowledge and/or competencies [Programs applying for candidacy provide draft materials].
-Examples of training agendas that demonstrate preceptors are trained on the strategies to recognize and monitor biases in self and others and how to reduce instances of microaggressions and discrimination.
-(International Programs, as applicable) CP, DI, DT, FDE: Evidence that orientation and training has been completed (agenda, outline, and/or materials covered in orientation) [Not required of programs applying for candidacy].
-Evidence of preceptor credentials (use individual curriculum vitae/resume or optional template
+Examples of orientation materials, such as handbook, orientation outline or checklist including orientation to mission, goals, objectives of the program, and the ACEND Standards and required knowledge and/or competencies [Programs applying for candidacy provide draft materials]. • Evidence that orientation has been completed and training on the strategies to recognize and monitor bias in self and others and how to reduce instances required knowledge and competencies. • Discuss how and when training on strategies to recognize biases in self and others has been offered for all preceptors of microaggressions and discrimination

+c.
+Program preceptors must be trained on strategies to recog = has been offered

+and monitor biases in self and others and reduce instances of instances of microaggressions and discrimination. (agenda, outline,

+microaggressions and discrimination.
+(International Programs, as applicable) and/or materials

+covered in

+orientation) [Not

+DPD: Not Applicable, no narrative needed required of programs

+applying for

+candidacy].

+Evidence of

+preceptor credentials

+(use individual

+curriculum

+vitae/resume or

+optional template

+titled "Preceptor

+Qualifications").